-Oils all have the same purpose during cooking, that is to increase surface area of the food in contact with the heat, and to produce a crispy layer on the surface of the food by means of a reaction called the Maillard effect.
+Oils all have the same purpose during cooking, which is to increase the surface area of the food in contact with the heat, and to produce a crispy layer on the surface of the food by means of a reaction called the Maillard effect.
 This crispy layer enhances taste, texture, and is one of the many reasons we love fried foods.

 In addition, cooking oil provides a protective barrier to your foods, which will prevent them from drying out when exposed to the high temperatures in your air fryer.